-The panel concluded that graduates of the bachelor's programme in Astronomy have achieved the intended learning outcomes.
-The minimum level has been reached and often exceeded.
-The panel concluded that the programme leads to an internationally competitive level.
-The panel found the level of the bachelor's theses to be good.
+The panel concluded that graduates of the bachelor's programme Applied Physics have achieved the intended learning outcomes.
+It found the level of the bachelor's theses to be good.
 The graduates are well prepared for continuing their study in a master's programme.

-Bachelor's programme Astronomy: the panel assesses Standard 4 as 'meets the standard'.
+Bachelor's programme Applied Physics: the panel assesses Standard 4 as 'meets the standard'.